-During the year, we purchased 13 Cradock Street, which is the building adjacent to the Society's Head office in Swansea.
-We are currently in the process of a complete refurbishment of the building to create a modern, energy efficient, working space that will allow the Society to continue an increased capacity, and to ensure that the Society can operate from the heart of Swansea for a number of years to come.
-The project is set to be completed in the first half of 2023.
+The Society completed the refurbishment of 13 Cradock Street, which is the building adjacent to the Society's Head office in Swansea.
+This has allowed the Society to increase its head office capacity, and to ensure that the Society can operate from the heart of Swansea for a number of years to come.